"My Voice"

 6. Apply Skin PrepTM and let it dry for 2-3 minutes.

-7. For extra adhesion apply Mastisol liquid adhesive ( Ferndle laboratories), Silicone Glue (Atos Medical) or Skin-Tac TM wipe (Torbot, Cranston, Rhode Island 20910) to the skin arround the stoma and the adhesive part of the housing and let it dry for 3-5 minutes.
+7. For extra adhesion apply Mastisol liquid adhesive ( Ferndle laboratories), Silicone Glue (Atos Medical) or Skin-Tac TM wipe (Torbot, Cranston, Rhode Island 20910) to the skin around the stoma nd let it dry for 3-5 minutes.
 Repeat application of the glue and let it dry for 3-5 minutes.
 The Silicon Glue provides extra adhesion which is important for users of a hands free HME.

 9. When using hands free HME wait for 25-30 minutes before speaking to allow the adhesive to “set”.